eSIM Deployment

 It depends on team size and device readiness.
 A small rollout of 5–10 devices can be done in a day if devices are compatible.
 Larger deployments — especially those involving device upgrades or multiple networks — are better staged over a few weeks.

-Do I need to replace handsets to use eSIM?
+Do I need MDM software to deploy eSIM?

 Can I deploy eSIM across multiple networks at once?